HamidullahMuslih/ot-lab-sdlc/README.md

 throughout the software development lifecycle, enabling you to continuously build, test, and deploy secure software.
 Essentially, it focuses on implementing a DevSecOps CI/CD pipeline in straightforward terms.

+Please use the `tomcat:8-jre11` docker image while building the source code.